csfeeser/k8s/day2_challenge.md

 ### Procedure

+1. Create a new namespace named `challenge`.

+    `kubectl create ns challenge`

-1. Create a UserAccount with your name!
+0. Create a UserAccount with your name!
 For now, let's call him `tony`.

 0. Give `tony` the following permissions: